ibm-cloud-docs/watsonxdata/data_policy.md

      1. Choose one, more than one, or all databases.
      1. Choose one, more than one, or all collections.

+        - Select the **All** checkbox for data sources to include both current and future data sources and all collections.
+        - Select the **All** checkbox for collections to include both current and future collections.

         If you choose a single database, you can select one, more than one, or all collections.
 If you choose more than one database, you cannot select any collections.
 The policy applies to all collections in the selected databases.
         {: note}